 I have used it for years on three Doberman pinschers who never caught any of the above and they practically lived outside (My puppy does too).
 I recommend garlic for people too.
 Take at least twice a week, 1500 (fifteen hundred) mg for people, 500 (five hundred) mg for dogs.
 Additional benefit for people and dogs: Mosquitoes won't bite you, bugs won't go on you, and your hair or coat will shine!

-By Liz from Central Florida
+By Liz from central FL

 By Liz Bryman